OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

 ## Overview

   What is a Food Desert? - The USDA defines living in a food desert as living more than one mile from a supermarket in urban/suburban areas, and more than 10 miles from a supermarket in rural areas.
 These are areas of limited access to healthy, nutritious and affordable food.
 Food Deserts are also categorized by population density, the level of access to transportation, and income levels of the populations in these areas.
-The information that would be available by identifying Food Desert locations can help people mitigate access to helthy, lower cost food for their communities.
+The information that would be available by identifying Food Desert locations can help people mitigate access to healthy, lower cost food for their communities.

    ### Purpose